mlangstrof/mlangstrof.github.io/content/en/technology/email-101/email-101.md

 # Consider also

--using a signature for outside communication containing your contact details, normal work hours and if applicable advanced warning of time off
+- using a signature for outside communication containing your contact details, normal work hours and if applicable advanced warning of time off

 - using markdown structure: since markdown structure has a high legibility even unparsed, it can be well used to quickly write mails no matter what client you are using